 Those relationships may be organic or created, seen or unseen.
 The parish's task is always about knowing the people as being in the Divine Image, and so, as being worthy of respect and reverence.
-Those parishes that process through the streets on Passion Sunday, or their feast day, are engaged in this sanctifying relationship.
+Those parishes that process through the streets on their feast day are engaged in this sanctifying relationship.
 The incense of such processions is the acknowledgment of God's presence in that community.
+They are a mix of solemnity and friendly banter; waves to strangers and friends, ancient hymns sung on modern streets.

 It is knowing that the neighborhood or city partakes in the sanctity of the Holy City.
 So, we intercess for them.
 In the Eucharist we offer a special intention for that relationship.
 We live as a community of daily prayer in the midst of them.
+Still, our work is more that praying for the city and for the neighborhood.
+The church prays in the same sense that school soccer team plays on behalf of the school.
+The parish engages in the offering of Eucharist, Office, and Reflection on behalf of the neighborhood.
+We pray in the place of all who don't know how to pray, all who don't want to pray, all who see themselves as too busy to pray.